 Bitcoin is an innovative payment network and a modern kind of money.
-It is commonly referred as decentralized digital currency.
-It is a consensus network that enables a new payment system and a completely digital (virtual) money.
+It is commonly referred to as a decentralized digital currency.
+It is a consensus network that enables a new payment system and completely digital (virtual) money.

 Bitcoin cryptocurrency payment system was formulated in 2009.
 It was issued as an open-source with a public design.
 By analogy, it is like being able to send a gold coin via email.

 Bitcoin possesses no central authority or banks to manage transactions.
 These coins are issued collectively by the network.
 Balances are maintained on a public ledger in the cloud.